casbin/casbin-website/docs/RBAC.md

 Casbin doesn't distinguish role from user in its RBAC.
 They are all treated as strings.
 If you only use single-level RBAC (a role will never be a member of another role).
 You can use ``e.GetAllSubjects()`` to get all users and ``e.GetAllRoles()`` to get all roles.
 They just list all ``u`` and all ``r`` respectively in all ``g, u, r`` rules.

-But if you are using multi-level RBAC (with role hierarchy), and you application doesn't record whether a name (string) is a user or a role, or you have user and role with same name.
+But if you are using multi-level RBAC (with role hierarchy), and your application doesn't record whether a name (string) is a user or a role, or you have user and role with same name.
 You can add a prefix to role like ``role::admin`` before passing it to Casbin.
 So you will know if it's a role by checking this prefix.

 ## How to query implicit roles or permissions?